sumatrapdfreader/sumatrapdf/docs/md/Commands.md

 ## Commands with arguments

-Since 3.6, some commands accept arguments which provides more capabilities when creating [custom keyboard shortcut](Customizing-keyboard-shortcuts.md).
+**Since 3.6**, some commands accept arguments which provides more capabilities when creating [custom keyboard shortcut](Customizing-keyboard-shortcuts.md).

 For example: